 Choosing and installing the right booster seat is a huge step, but the safety measures don’t stop there.
 Consistent, correct use is what truly protects your child on the road.
 By turning these tips into habits, you can feel confident that your child is as secure as possible on every trip, whether you’re heading to school or across the state.

-Position the Seat Belt Properly
+Getting the Perfect Seat Belt Fit

 A booster seat’s main job is to lift your child up so the car’s seat belt fits them correctly.
 An improper fit can cause serious injury in a crash, so getting it right is critical.
 The lap belt should lie low and snug across your child’s upper thighs or hips, never on their soft stomach.
 The shoulder belt needs to cross the middle of their chest and shoulder, not cutting into their neck or slipping off their arm.
 If the seat belt isn’t positioned correctly, the booster isn’t doing its job.
 Always double-check the fit before you start the car.